Yaglom Limit via Holley Inequality: The birth-and-death chain

 \begin{proof} In the present context the worst case of~(\ref{bb2}) is when $y=2$, which reduces to:

 On the other hand~(\ref{bb3}) reads Condition $pq\le r^2$ implies both~(\ref{f14}) and~(\ref{f16}).
 The result thus follows from Corollary~\ref{corbd}. \end{proof}

-This case is mentioned in Seneta and Vere-Jones~\cite[p.~429]{seneta-verejones}, but we have not found it solved explicitly in the literature.
-If $pq>r^2$, then trajectory domination is not true.
-Although one could expect that the Yaglom limit of~$\delta_1$ converges to the minimal qsd in this case, this is so far proven only for $r=0$; see the $p$-$q$ random walk discussed in Section~\ref{sec:periodic}.
+If $r<\sqrt{pq}$, then trajectory domination is not true.
+Although the Yaglom limit of~$\delta_1$ is known to hold in this case~\cite{MR0246374}, it does not seem to follow from the arguments presented here, except for the periodic case $r=0$ discussed in Section~\ref{sec:periodic}.